GPlates/GPlates/src/pygplates/conda/README.txt

 (for linking at run time) if these libraries specified 'run_exports' in their packages.
 So we shouldn't also need to specify them in our 'run' requirements - however it seems we still need to.

+NumPy is a dependency since pygplates optionally uses the NumPy C API when available (to allow users to specify numpy ints/floats where Python ints/floats are accepted in pygplates).
+There are build conflicts when building "locally" (eg, with "conda build ...") that are not present for automated "conda-forge" builds.
+When conda-forge re-renders the pygplates feedstock it currently specifies numpy version 1.20 for Python 3.8/3.9, 1.21 for 3.10 and 1.23 for 3.11.
+However "local" builds with Python 3.10, for example, result in a conflict with the default NumPy version 1.16 (at the time of writing).
+The current solution (until the default version is bumped up in the conda-build tool) is provided in the local "conda_build_config.yaml" file, which contains:
+    python:
+    - 3.8
+    - 3.9
+    - 3.10
+    - 3.11
+    numpy:
+    - 1.20
+    - 1.20
+    - 1.21
+    - 1.23
+    zip_keys:
+    - python
+    - numpy
+This ensures the correct NumPy version is used for each Python version (to avoid build conflicts).
+However, that section of "conda_build_config.yaml" should not be committed to the feedstock because conda-forge re-renders globally pinned versions (eg, NumPy) into our feedstock for us.
+Specifying, eg, "--numpy 1.21" on the conda-build command-line is another option for local builds.

 References
 ----------